BCDigLib/Interim-Solution-XSLT/README.md

 for version control (BC login required).

 ### Rebuilding the DigiTool Feed
 The DigiTool OAI feed refreshes every morning.
-However, any changes to the XSLT will require rebuilding the feed from scratch:
+However, any changes to an XSLT will require rebuilding the feed from scratch.
+The DigiTool OAI feed comprises several 'replications', each of which can be rebuilt individually:

 1. Go to the DigiTool web admin interface
 2. Select 'Management', then log in as the root user